Low carbon living

 Meeting Scotland's climate change targets will require transformation across society.
 We are developing low carbon infrastructure and technology across Scotland, but their impact will depend on the extent to which people adopt and use them.

 The Big Climate Conversation

-The First Minister Nicola Sturgeon has confirmed The Big Climate Conversation that will run nationwide to discuss action to tackle the global climate emergency, will take place in Scotland this summer.
+The First Minister Nicola Sturgeon has confirmed The Big Climate Conversation that will run nationwide to discuss action to tackle the global climate emergency, will take place in Scotland in summer 2019.

 It will involve engaging with the public to discuss Scotland’s collective response to the global climate emergency.

 As part of a wider conversation series, we will be hosting a number of free public engagement events across Scotland where people can come to discuss their thoughts on climate change and what steps we need to take, together, to reach our net-zero targets.

 The first of these engagement events have been scheduled in:

 - Aberdeen: 31 July 2019 at 17:30 to 19:30